 A beach day at Holmes Beach offers some of the finest Anna Maria Island sightseeing opportunities.
 Holmes Beach boasts three miles of pristine, sugar-sand beaches and bright turquoise water.
-It’s one of the most residential quarters of Anna Maria Island.
+It’s one of the most residential quarters of AMI.

 RELATED: Most Popular Beaches around Sarasota

 After your dolphin tour or a day of soaking up the sand, freshen up and relax with friends and family at one of the many beachside bars and restaurants around Holmes Beach.